Top 12 Things to Do in Delhi

 Delhi, the capital city of India, may overwhelm most visitors on first sight, but it has its own way of growing on you.
 The mesmerizing balance between history and modernity makes Delhi one of the most unique cities on the planet.
 You can find breathtaking forts, palaces, gardens, temples and mosques that are steeped with history, and explore cosmopolitan delights, exciting nightclubs, international cuisines, fantastic shopping experience and a beautiful culture, all while in Delhi.

-If you’re planning to take that much anticipated trip to the Indian capital anytime soon, here are some of the top things to do in Delhi.
+If you’re planning to take that much anticipated trip to India anytime soon, it is a must that you visit the Indian capital and here are some of the top things to do in Delhi.

 India Gate, one of the most popular Indian monuments and one of the first stops on most traveler itineraries, is famous for its majestic structure, beautiful fountains that have been carved in sandstone, and plush lawns.
 The gate was built by Lutyens to commemorate the thousands of Indian soldiers who died during World War I and during the Afghan war.
 The names of each soldier has been inscribed on its walls and an eternal flame burns below the gate ever since 1971.
 An ideal time to visit the India Gate is during the evening, once the structure is bathing in the surrounding lights.

 Good to know: India Gate stands in the centre of a large park – the park is always open, and entrance is free.
 It is a popular picnic spot for Delhiites and is usually busy, making it a good place for people-watching.